stefanpems/sentinel-utilities/incident-lifecycle-automation/fixed-state-diagram/readme.md

   NOTE: In the deployment parameters of the two logic apps, use the references to the groups and lists created as described above.

-* For each logic app:
+* For each of the two Azure Logic Apps just deployed:
-  - Assign the corresponding Managed Identity the role of Microsoft Sentinel Responder on the resource group or Sentinel workspace
+  - Assign the corresponding Managed Identity the role of Microsoft Sentinel Responder on the resource group or Sentinel workspace (go to "Identity"  Azure role assignments" / "Add role assignment" / select Scope = Resource group", select the subscription & resource group used for Sentinel, select Role = "Microsoft Sentinel Responder")
-  - Authorize the API connection to Office 365 / SharePoint Online
+  - Authorize the API connection to Office 365 / SharePoint Online (go to "API connections" / "Sharepointonline-<logicappname>" / Edit API connection / Authorize / authenticate with credentials that are members on both Lists; do not forget to save)
-  - Verify the correctness of the parameters; modify their values if necessary
+  - Edit the workflow and verify the correctness of the parameters (they have the values specified during the deployment); modify their values if necessary.

-* Authorize Sentinel / Defender XDR to run the Logic App NewIncidentFlow
+* Authorize Sentinel / Defender XDR on the Resource Group of the newly deployed Logic App "NewIncidentFlow": in Defender XDR (with Sentinel integrated), selct an incidet, go to "Run playbook", go to the bottom of the list, identify the newly deployed Logic App "NewIncidentFlow", click on "Grant permissions".

+* Test the solution by manually running the newly deployed Logic App "NewIncidentFlow": in Defender XDR (with Sentinel integrated), selct an incidet, go to "Run playbook",  identify the newly deployed Logic App "NewIncidentFlow", click on "Run playbook".
+Go to the list of the investigations and check for the existance of the investigation created by the workflow.
+Proceed as shown in the demo (see the reference article in LinkedIn).

+* In Defender XDR / Sentinel, if desired, create an Automation Rule to run the playbook automatically on new incidents.